Introduction to Computer Basics

 There are three types of computers based on their principles of operation:-

 - Hybrid Computers – These types of computers are usually designed for specialized tasks.
-Their design is a combination of both analog and digital computers' best features.
-The digital part is used as the controller and provides logical and numerical calculations, and on the other hand, the analog component serves as a solver of differential equations and other complex mathematical equations.
+Their design is a combination of both analogue and digital computers' best features.
+The digital part is used as the controller and provides logical and numerical calculations, and on the other hand, the analogue component serves as a solver of differential equations and other complex mathematical equations.

 Analog Computing Machine